Albuca Spiralis: A Twisty Frizzle Sizzle

 The flowers are slightly aromatic, and produce an interesting scent you don’t expect to find outside of a bakery.
 It’s almost butter-like, but at the same time it has a hint of vanilla to it and a clean, crisp aroma.
 Alas, they’re not edible (and in fact are poisonous if consumed, or at least will give you a bellyache), so they definitely don’t taste like they smell.

 As the heat comes on, the bulb goes dormant.
 The leaves may still remain in place, but the plant conserves its energy throughout the summer months and well into the fall.
-Albuca spiralis then springs back to life again once the weather cools down, erupting new twisted growth throughout the winter once more.
+Albuca spiralis then springs back to life again once the weather cools down, erupting new twisted growth through the late winter once more.

 There’s a number of names that the semi-succulent frizzle sizzle albuca goes by.
 We’re all familiar with its most common, “frizzle sizzle”, but because of the spinning leaves, it’s occasionally called helicopter plant.
 Occasionally it’s called spiral grass, particularly when the flower stalks haven’t appeared.
 And, like all albucas, it’s considered a slime lily because of the mucilaginous sap it produces.